-The governing board will implement this policy by:
+The Local Monitoring Committee (LMC) will implement this policy by:

 - Making sure sufficient staff are suitably trained. - Making staff aware of pupils' conditions, where appropriate. - Making sure there are cover arrangements to ensure someone is always available to support pupils with medical conditions. - Providing supply teachers with appropriate information about the policy and relevant pupils. - Developing and monitoring individual healthcare plans (IHPs).